denisechendd/denichendd.github.io/_posts/2020-12-29-Keras Multi Label Text Classification on Toxic Comment Dataset.md

 The toxic comment dataset includes the edits from Wikipedia's talk page.
 There are six classes in the comment data where each record would be matched with 1 class or several classes.
 Thus, this dataset is used for the multi-label classification problem.
 The toxic data can be downloaded from the link.
 The "train.csv" contains 160,000 rows, and it would be the main data for the multi-label classification introduced below.  <br>
 The code snippet shows the first 5 rows of the dataset. <br>
 <script src="https://gist.github.com/denisechendd/72bc154859abe4e84ad55a078e401773.js"></script> <br>
 From the dataframe below, the comment_text column is the main input of the data into the machine learning model.
-According to the dataframe, each class column is shown in binary representation with 1 indicating the matched-class, and 0 being the non-matched class. <br>
+According to the dataframe, each class column is shown in binary representation with 1 indicating the matched-class, and 0 being the non-matched class. <br> <br>
 <img src="/images/Blog/KerasMultiLabel/img1.png" width="80%" height="80%"> <br>
 The data is removed with the null value or the empty string. <br> <br>
 <script src="https://gist.github.com/denisechendd/1eb4fadbc666d362d6739f04d1bacbc1.js"> </script>